 The GDPR (General Data Protection Regulation) is an important piece of legislation that is designed to strengthen and unify data protection laws for all individuals within the European Union.
 The regulation became effective and enforceable on the 25th May 2018.

-We were fully committed at SessionLab to achieve compliance with the GDPR prior to the effective date of the regulation, and we are committed to stay GDPR compliant.
+We are glad to report that that we achieved compliance with the GDPR prior to the effective date of the regulation, and we are committed to stay GDPR compliant.

 This article provides an overview of our GDPR commitment and explains our efforts to live up to the values and requirements of the GDPR.